Kushan2k/api-react-user-curd/README.md

 This is a React Vite project implementing a minimal applciation to search,sort,add,update and delete users initially fetched from an external API,

+## Assumptions

+- for the login user can enter any email and password
+- all users have CRUD permisions

 ## Methodology

 - Fetch users from the external api and store them in a context